 However, if you only have classifications of “high,” “medium,” and “low,” you can’t see exactly how much one participant earns compared to another.
 You also have no concept of what salary counts as “high” and what counts as “low”—these classifications have no numerical value.
-Thus, the latter is a less precise level of measurement.
+As a result, the latter is a less precise level of measurement.

-2. Why are levels of measurement important?
+Why are levels of measurement important?

-Level of measurement is important as it determines the type of statistical analysis you can carry out.
+Level of measurement is important, as it determines the type of statistical analysis you can carry out.
 As a result, it affects both the nature and the depth of insights you’re able to glean from your data.